Challenges and strategies in verification of FastRICH ASIC for the LHCb RICH detector: FastRICH ASIC

 The FastRICH ASIC was designed to address the RICH detector requirements.
 In particular, the detector required a 16-channel ASIC able to readout different sensors~\cite{tdr:lhcb:rich}.
 The ASIC should be able to readout at most one hit per Bunch Crossing (BX) in a configurable window, with a Time-To-Digital (TDC) timing resolution of $25 ps$.
 The ASIC should also sustain a per-channel occupancy ranging from $0\%$ to $30\%$, depending on the physical position in the detector.
 The ASIC needs to support a continuous readout, be compatible with the lpGBT, and operate in a radiation environment ($TID < 50 kGy$ for LHC run 5).

-The FastRICH ASIC, in figure~\ref{fig:block}, is a 16-channel readout ASIC with multiple configurable analogue front-ends in each channel, capable of resolving multiple hits per BX.
-A digital filtering (time gate) functionality allows configuring in which part of the BX the hits are recorded.
+The FastRICH ASIC, in Figure~\ref{fig:block}, is a 16-channel readout ASIC with multiple configurable analogue front-ends in each channel, capable of resolving multiple hits per BX.
+A digital filtering (time gate) functionality allows rejecting hits that occur outside a configurable window inside each BX.
 In order to cope with the data rate variability, the ASIC implements a data-driven architecture with zero suppression.
 Moreover, the variable-length data format is optimized to minimize the output bandwidth.
 The data packets are encapsulated into the Aurora 64b-66b protocol~\cite{aurora}, to ease data recovery in case of Single-Event Effects (SEEs).
 The data are transmitted over four configurable serial links ($320 Mbps$ to $1.28 Gbps$).
-The ASIC implements selective Triple-Modular Redundancy (TMR) to increase the SEE tolerance: the control logic is completely triplicated (combinatorial and sequential logic, resets, clocks, voters) whereas the data path is not triplicated.
+The ASIC implements selective Triple-Modular Redundancy (TMR) to increase the SEE tolerance: the control logic is completely triplicated (combinatorial and sequential logic, resets, clocks, voters), whereas the data path is not triplicated.